 It has led me to believe that when the child falls short of the expectation of the parent of the same sex.
 The child takes it more seriously since the child is emulating to be like the parent.

 Comparisons can lead the kid to start feeling anxious and with too many such anxiousness can lead into anxiety issues in a teenager.
-If you like to know more on anxiety issues in a teenager do read article How-To SPOT & DEAL with Teenage Anxiety Issues.
+If you like to know more on anxiety issues in a teenager do read article anxiety issues.

 Praise his achievements: